JCMexplains/writing-for-success-2023/textbook.md

 **Tip**

-With the accessibility provided by the Internet, you can find interesting and appropriate audio and video with little difficulty.
+With the accessibility provided by the internet, you can find interesting and appropriate audio and video with little difficulty.
 However, the clip alone will not sustain the presentation.
 To keep the audience interested and engaged, you must frame the beginning and end of